Joint electricity authority: The authorities

 In the event only four joint authorities were established:

-North Wales & South Cheshire Joint Electricity Authority
+North Wales and South Cheshire Joint Electricity Authority

 The North Wales and South Cheshire Joint Electricity Authority was the first JEA to be formed in August 1923.
 The JEA transferred some powers, rights and obligations to the North Wales Power Company, this included all rights of distribution of electricity in the area.
 From this time the JEA was effectively the North Wales Power Company.
-The Power company developed several hydro-power stations and extended transmission lines to towns and industrial areas.
-The Power Company under the supervision of the Joint Electricity Authority, controlled generation and transmission and supplied electricity to local undertakings in the area with the exception of Chester.
-Upon abolition in 1948 the joint electricity authority’s generating plant and transmission systems were devolved to the British Electricity Authority and the distribution systems to the Merseyside & North Wales Electricity Board (MANWEB).
+The power company developed several hydro-power stations and extended transmission lines to towns and industrial areas.
+The power company, under the supervision of the Joint Electricity Authority, controlled generation and transmission and supplied electricity to local undertakings in the area with the exception of Chester.
+Upon abolition in 1948 the joint electricity authority’s generating plant and transmission systems were devolved to the British Electricity Authority and the distribution systems to the Merseyside and North Wales Electricity Board (MANWEB).